marnagy/thesis-project/README.md

 - move to directory 'csharp-console'
 - start project 'csharp-console' using dotnet (use Release configuration for max performance)
 - this program will write stats about each generation to output
-- [WIP] configuration from file?, hard-coded values for now
 - saves solution for each run to output directory with extension '.wh'

 ## Visualization part